cashlionjp/JeneticS/docs/index.md

 # JeneticS

-Genetic Algorithm Library in JS
+A Genetic Algorithm Framework in JS

-A genetic algorithm is more or less a universal function approximator.
+A genetic algorithm is, more or less, a universal function approximator.
 After an initial (usually randomized) population is created, the algorithm loops through the following processes:

 * __Fitness__ - Assessing how well an indiviual performs.
 * __Crossover__ ( reproduction ) - The fittest individuals have a higher probability to pass on DNA.